-Using ARRA Funds to Drive School Reform and Improvement (Dated 24-Apr-2009; DOC) Education funds provided through ARRA provide grant recipients a unique opportunity to jump start school reform and improvement efforts.
+Using ARRA Funds to Drive School Reform and Improvement (DOC; Dated 24-Apr-2009) Education funds provided through ARRA provide grant recipients a unique opportunity to jump start school reform and improvement efforts.

 Race to the Top - ARRA provides $4.35 billion nationwide for the Race to the Top (RTTT) Fund, a competitive grant program designed to encourage and reward states that are creating the conditions for education innovation and reform and implementing ambitious plans in four core education reform areas.
 California applied for RTTT funds in the first round, but was not selected.

-- Race to the Top Overview (Dated 24-Nov-2009) U.S. Department of Education slide presentation given to states summarizing key policies and application details.
+- Race to the Top Overview (PDF; Dated 24-Nov-2009) U.S. Department of Education slide presentation given to states summarizing key policies and application details.